deanlorenz/arise-predictions/doc/example.md

 The prediction results are generated in `ARISE-predictions/all-predictions.csv` in the provided input path.
 The file can be sorted according to `tokens_per_second` column, and configurations with less than `20,000` tokens per second can be filtered out.
-In the future, filtering and applying queries to the predictions will be supported via the ARISE UI, but currently we can perform these via Excel.
+In a next version, filtering and applying queries to the predictions will be supported in the ARISE UI.
+For now, we perform these actions via Excel.
 First, we filter configurations with less than `20,000` tokens per second:

 <img src="filter-predictions.png"  width="50%" height="50%">